EnterpriseDB/tpa/docs/src/opensourcetpa.md

 Select one of the nodes which responded with `SUCCESS`.
 We shall use `uptake` for this example.

+If you are only planning on using docker, use the command `docker exec -it uptake /bin/bash`, substituting in the appropriate hostname.

-Change current directory to the created configuration directory.
+Another option, that works with all types of TPA deployment is to use SSH.
+To do that, first change current directory to the created configuration directory.

 For example, our configuration is called demo, so we go to that directory.
 In there, we run `ssh -F ssh_config ourhostname` to connect.

 ```
 cd demo